ankrutik/notes/aws/solutions_arch_cert/notes.md

 | availability in registry | N/A                   | may not be able to invoke if deleted from registry           |
 | patching containers      | automatically patched | customer's responsibility to patch containers maintained in registry |

+## AWS Step Functions

+Visual way to look at serverless Lambda workflows

+Represents flow as a **JSON state machine**

+Allows to design sequential, parallel, conditions, error handling, etc.

+Maximum execution time of 1 year

+Humal approval can be incorporated

+**AWS SWF is similar except that it runs on EC2 instances**

+# Other Services

+## CICD

+For **code**:

+- Github
+- CodeCommit

+For **build** and **test**:

+- Jenkins
+- CodeBuild

+For **Deploy**:

+- ElasticBeanstalk
+- CodeDeploy

+For **Provision**:

+- ElasticBeanstalk
+- CloudFormation scripts to manage EC2 fleets

+All steps above are orchestrated using **AWS CodePipeline**

+## CloudFormation

+CloudFormation templates are uploaded to S3.

+These templates are then referenced in CloudFormation.

+Stacks are identified by name.

+**Template Components:**

+- Resources
+- Parameters: dynamic inputs to template
+- Mappings: static inputs to template
+- Outputs: reference to what is created
+- Conditionals to perform resource creation
+- Metadata

+**Template Helpers**:

+- References
+- Functions

+**CloudFormation StackSets**:

+- Used to CRUD stacks across accounts and regions in a single operation
+- **Administrator account** to create StackSets
+- **Trusted account** to CRUD instances managed in a StackSet

+## AWS Opsworks

+Managed Chef and Puppet

+Used for automatic server configuration or repetitive actions

+Alternative to SSM

+Managing configuration as code and having consistent deployments

+Use recipes and manifests

+Has similar feature set as SSM, CloudFormation, Beanstalk but is based on open source librarys (Chef/Puppet)

+## AWS Workspaces

+Give you secure and managed access to desktops (Windows/Linux)

+Virtual Desktop Interface

+Integrated with Microsoft AD

+## AWS AppSync

+Store/sync data across mobile and web applications in real time

+Uses GraphQL

+## Cost Explorer

+Visualize, understand, and managed AWS cost and usage over time

+Custom reports to analytics cost and usage data

+Allows to choose optimal savings plan

+Forecast upto 12 months based on previous usage

+## AWS DLM

+Data Lifecycle Manager to automate the creation, retention, and deletion of EBS snapshots and EBS-backed AMIs.

+When you automate snapshot and AMI management, it helps you to:

+- Protect valuable data by enforcing a **regular backup schedule**.
+- Create standardized AMIs that can be refreshed at regular intervals.
+- **Retain backups** as required by auditors or internal compliance.
+- Reduce storage costs by deleting outdated backups.
+- Create **disaster recovery backup policies** that back up data to isolated accounts

+## ACM

+**AWS Certificate Manager** is a service that lets you easily provision, manage, and deploy public and private Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates for use with AWS services and your internal connected resources.

+Both public and private certificates help customers identify resources on networks and secure communication between these resources.
+Public certificates identify resources on the public Internet, whereas private certificates do the same for private networks.

+## AWS Backup

+- backup your application data across AWS services in the AWS Cloud
+- protect your AWS storage volumes, databases, file systems, EC2, S3
+- central place where you can configure and audit the AWS resources you want to backup, automate backup scheduling, set retention policies, and monitor all recent backup and restore activity.
+- retention time can go beyond the backup options inherent to individual services.
+For exa,ple, Aurora DB RDS back is maxed at 35 days, but with AWS Backup you can configure to 90 days